(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Norway is very far behind when it comes to reducing CO2 emissions in relation to the commitments we have under the Kyoto agreement, which only gives us room for an increase of 1 per cent compared to the 1990 level.
 Today, we expect a 24 percent increase.
 If the four gas power plants at Skogn, Kårstø, Mongstad and Tjeldbergodden are built, we will see an increase of 31 per cent.
 Then we end up in class with the United States.
 So surely the efforts of the environmental movement have failed?
 Lars Haltbrekken, leader of the Nature Conservation Association, pulls it off.

 - We must constantly become better at pushing for a reduction in emissions, but I do not want to say that we have failed.
-Norway, on the other hand, has failed when it comes to addressing the climate threat seriously.
+Norway, on the other hand, has failed when it comes to taking the climate threat seriously.
 None of the parties in the Storting, with one exception, takes this seriously.
 That said, I think the government has been tough in relation to the pressure from the FRP to lower petrol taxes.
 But no one has spoken out in favor of raising them either.